ericclack/python-pond-quiz/doc/part3.rst

 On a Mac
 ........

-You can use Preview:
+You can use the *Preview* application:

 * Open the image in Preview first -- try double clicking the image to do this
-* There's a tiny A icon on the right, next to the search bar - Show Markup Toolbar
-* On that tool bar there's a little box with diagonal arrows inside for *Adjust Size*
+* Now toose *Adjust Size* from the *Tools* menu
-* Click that icon, now you can resize, and finally save the image.
+* Resize your image, and finally save the image.

 On a Windows computer
 .....................

-[To be completed]
+You can use the *Paint* application:

+* Open Paint, then open your image with the menu *File* and then *Open*
+* On the Home tab of the Paint toolbar, click the *Resize* button
+* Resize your image, and finally save the image.

 Overlapping images
 ------------------

+Once you've resized your images it is time to test again.
 Are you happy with your images now?

-* they are overlapping
+They could be overlapping each other.

+To fix the overlapping:

-* Do you see the bit in your code `x*150` ?
+* Find the two places in the code that have :code:`x*150`
-* Try numbers bigger than 150 to fix this
+* Try numbers bigger than :code:`150` to fix this.

 Next up...